 About the Age of Love

 Pete McKee is Sheffield born and bred.
 His work explores various themes including working class culture and humour.
 Pete grew up on a council estate during the '60s and '70s in Sheffield, a city rooted in the steel industry.
-Pete has collaborated with various creative individuals and companies including Paul Smith, the Arctic Monkeys, Richard Hawley, Oasis and BBC 6 Music.
+He has collaborated with many creative individuals and companies including Paul Smith, the Arctic Monkeys, Richard Hawley, Oasis, and BBC 6 Music.

 Following the success of the Festival of the Mind exhibition and the conversations that took place with visitors to the gallery, Sharron worked with the University to come up with a social enterprise model that could reach far and wide – both within and outside the UK.
 Age of Love will periodically commission, through open competition, artists to respond to Sharron’s research just as Pete McKee did.